 EMERGING MICROBIAL ISSUES

-- Opportunistic pathogens (incl.
+- Emerging environments: changes to the built environment and climate change (incl.
 Legionella spp. and Naegleria fowleri)

 What do you get